- Fellowship Supervisor: Christopher J. Lyons, MD

-There is one funded fellowship position (McCormick Fund) in Paediatric Ophthalmology and Adult Strabismus per year.
-A second position may be funded through the John Pratt-Johnson Endowment Fund, primarily aimed at applicants from developing countries.
+There is one funded fellowship position (McCormick Fund) in Pediatric Ophthalmology and Adult Strabismus per year.
+A second position is funded through the John Pratt-Johnson Endowment Fund, primarily aimed at applicants from developing countries.

-Heavy emphasis is placed on diagnosis and management of the whole range of paediatric ophthalmological conditions but there will be ample surgical exposure to adult and paediatric strabismus.
+Heavy emphasis is placed on diagnosis and management of the whole range of pediatric ophthalmological conditions.
+There will be ample surgical exposure to adult and pediatric strabismus.
 The fellow would be trained in strabismus surgery, including vertical, oblique and complex adjustable surgery.

 Regular tutorial sessions occur in relation to the clinical material as well as formal didactic teaching sessions.
 Clinical research projects, other academic pursuits and publications of clinical papers would be expected from the successful candidates.